codewithmide/advisor/README.md

 # Advisor

+## Description

 Welcome to the Advisor app repository!
 This project is a web application that generates random pieces of advice using an API, and it is built using TypeScript and SCSS.

 ![homepage](/src/images/ui.png)

-## `How to use`
+## Usage

 **To use this application, follow the steps below:**

-1. Clone the repository to your local machine.
+- Clone the repository to your local machine.

 ```bash
 git clone https://github.com/codewithmide/advisor.git
 ```

-1. Install the dependencies.
+- Install the dependencies.

 ```bash
 npm install
 ```

-1. Start the development server.
+- Start the development server.

 ```bash
 npm start
 ```

-1. Then the application will be available at <http://localhost:3000/>.
+- Then the application will be available at <http://localhost:3000/>.

+## API

 The Advisor app uses a third-party API to generate random pieces of advice.
 The API used is [Quotable](https://github.com/lukePeavey/quotable), which provides a collection of advice statements that the application can use.

+## Technology

 The application is built using TypeScript, which is a statically typed superset of JavaScript.
 This helps to prevent bugs and improve the overall reliability of the code.
 The styling for the application is written in SCSS, which is a preprocessor that allows for more powerful and flexible CSS styling.

+## Contributions and Issues

 This repository is open-source, so feel free to contribute to the project by submitting a pull request.
 If you find any bugs or issues, please report them by opening an issue on the repository.